AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ### Hide Presentational Images with `alt=""`

 Sometimes, you _want_ to hide content from screen readers to avoid presenting irrelevant information to users.
 Examples include blog post thumbnails, user avatars, and SVG icons that don't have accompanying text or any surrounding context.
-These are known as **presentational images** since they're being used for decorative purposes rather than to convey certain meaning.
+These are known as <dfn>presentational images</dfn> since they're being used for decorative purposes rather than to convey certain meaning.

 While presentational images are visible to sighted users, they're not essential for blind users.
 In fact, in some cases, adding alt text to presentational images may lead to redundant text being narrated.
 Imagine how annoying it would be if a screen reader were to say `Profile photo for user X` and then immediately follow that up by reading the user's name—you don't need to hear it twice!